TheOdinProject/javascript-exercises/README.md

 ## a quick note!

 The generator exercise is not actually an exercise… it is a script that generates exercises.
-I was using it when I wrote them so I didn’t have to hack out the same boilerplate code every time I wrote a new one.
+I was using it when I wrote them so, I didn’t have to hack out the same boilerplate code every time I wrote a new one.